davidclarke-au/markdown-cv/index.md

 Cyber Security **_Leadership_** - vCISO, CISOaaS, Deputy CISO etc..

+Cyber Security **_People Leadership_** - Hiring, building, growing and reatining top Security Talent while ensuring they are supported in career growth, interesting and fulfilling work.

 Cyber Security **_Strategy_**

 Cyber Security **_Evangelist_** (is there a non-religious equivalent?
 If so, that....)